tenebrius1/tp/docs/DeveloperGuide.md

+## Appendix: Requirements

+### Product scope

+#### Target user profile

+* Has a need to manage a significant number of private tutors and students
+* Likes a lightweight tutor management application to reduce *bloatware*
+* Wants to have a platform to match students to private tutors
+* Prefers desktop app over other platforms
+* Can type fast
+* Prefers typing to mouse interactions
+* Is comfortable with using a CLI

+#### Value Proposition

+Manage the matching of tutors and students for teaching jobs more efficiently than a regular GUI-driven application.

 ### Use Cases

 (For all use cases below, the System is the `CLITutorsBook` and the Actor is the user, unless otherwise specified)